2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/history/v15/_brc15.03.md

     * `IAttribute<T>[string]`
     * `IAttribute<T>[string[]]`
     * `IAttribute[string[] languageKeys]` - was always marked as private
-1. Changed the type of `Attribute.Type` from string to `ValueTypes` to make it more strongly typed
+1. Changed the type of `Attribute.Type` from string to `ValueTypes` to make it more strong-typed
 1. Removed the property `Attribute.ControlledType` which previously contained the ValueType